devskrate/testwork/_posts/2020-08-03-google-pixel-4a-specs-and-price.md

 The camera is the highlight of any Pixel phone and is no different in this either, the phone comes with a single 12.2MP rear and an 8MP selfie camera.
 Since it is a pixel we can expect great pictures.

 #### Price and Availability:
 The phone for the base 6GB+128GB variant is priced at $349(~Rs.
 26,237).
 This phone will be available in one colors namely, Matte black .
-They will be available in  US, UK, Ireland, Germany, Australia, Japan, and Canada.
+This phone will be available in  US, UK, Ireland, Germany, Australia, Japan, and Canada.